filxy/lighthouse-data-notes/README.md

 ###### This is an H6 header (smallest)
 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by [filza](https://github.com/filxy) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Data Science Bootcamp.